Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 2-door cabriolet body style within the same 'Micro car' segment, the only major difference here really is their wheel drive configuration (rear for the Smart and front in the case of the Mini).
 The first one has a Smart-engineered powertrain under the hood, a 3-cylinder, 6-valves 55hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 90hp engine designed by Tritec.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Mini being a slightly better choice apparently.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the micro car segment, which is generally a misfortune safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, taking kerb weight as an important factor into account, the British car offers a self-explainatory difference of 56% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, the British car offers a self-explainatory difference of 56% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Smart does have a slight advantage, at least on all of the models level.
-These are the results of an independent reasearch, while our visitors describe reliability of Smart with an average rating of 3.9, and models under the Mini badge with 4.1 out of 5.
-Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as the German car rank it on average as 1.0, while the one under the competitor's bonnet gets 4.0 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Smart does have a slight advantage, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Smart with an average rating of 4.3, and models under the Mini badge with 4.1 out of 5.
+Independent research findings rank City-Coupe 23% above average, and Mini 13% below the first one.
+We should definitely mention that owners of cars with the same powertrain as the German car rank it on average as 3.0, while the one under the competitor's bonnet gets 4.0 out of 5.

 Performance & Fuel economyMini is way more agile, reaching 100km/h in 5.4 seconds less than its competitor.
 In addition to that it accelerates all the way to 175 kilometers per hour, 40km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the German car, averaging around 4.8 liters of fuel per 100 kilometers (59 mpg), in combined cycle.
 That's 46% difference compared to the British car!